Explainer: Western sanctions on banks only scratch surface of Fortress Russia

 WHAT WOULD HIT HARDEST?

-Such a move would hit Russian banks hard but the consequences are complex - banning SWIFT would make it tough for European creditors to get their money back and Russia has been building up an alternative system to SWIFT.
+Such a move would hit Russian banks hard but the consequences are complex.
+Banning SWIFT would make it tough for European creditors to get their money back and Russia has been building up an alternative payment system.

 Data from the Bank of International Settlements (BIS) shows that European lenders hold the lion's share of the nearly $30 billion in foreign banks' exposure to Russia.